auth0/docs/articles/appliance/admin/inviting-coadmins.md

 You may invite additional users to become co-administrators of your Appliance instances.
 This is done via the Appliance configuration area of the Management Dashboard.

-> The User whom you'd like to be added as a co-administrator must be have an existing entity in the Appliance.
+> The User whom you'd like to be added as a co-administrator must be have an existing entity in the root tenant authority (RTA), or the primary tenant, in the Appliance.
+Do not create the users in the app tenants.
 Please see the section on [adding users via the Management Dashboard](/creating-users) for additional information.

 [![](/media/articles/appliance/admin/invite-co-admins.png)](https://auth0-1.wistia.com/medias/2t8n98qc5j)